DianyelaMaldonado/email-base-layout-freeform/README.md

 You will find the email layout and the example FreeForm template within `templates` directory.

-- Place the `email-templates` directory inside your templates directory.
+- Place the `email-templates` directory inside your templates directory. **NOTE: Is not mandatory to place it in the root of `templates` directory.
+You can place it inside a subdirectory as well, it is up to you.
+Just remember, if you place this in a diferent location, you will need to replace the extend path in the `_email-layout.html` template**
-- Place the `_email-layout.html` file inside your templates directory (`email-templates` directory and `_email-layout.html` file must be at the same level).
+- Place the `_email-layout.html` file inside your templates directory.
+It is recommended that (`email-templates` directory and `_email-layout.html` file to be at the same level).
 - Go to `/admin/freeform/settings/email-templates` to set up the templates path.
 - Type `email-templates` as the template directory path.
 - Click `Save`.